Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/7-troubleshooting-eks.md

 ### Additional Considerations

 - We recommend using IaC (Infrastructure as Code) to provision your EKS Cluster(s).
 ClickOps has been shown to not be reliably reproducible.
-There are AWS Console offerings in the AWS and AWS GovClud partitions which are not present in the emualted regions.
+There are AWS Console offerings in the AWS and AWS GovClud partitions which are not present in the emulated regions.
-- We recommend using version 1.33 or greater of the <a href="https://github.com/kubernetes-sigs/aws-ebs-csi-driver" target="_blank">AWS EBS CSI driver</a>,
+- We recommend using version 1.33 or greater of the <a href="https://github.com/kubernetes-sigs/aws-ebs-csi-driver" target="_blank">AWS EBS CSI driver</a>.
-- Some plugins' helm charts will need to be modified.
+- The Helm Chart for some Plugins need to be modified.
 - Your Combine instance must have Permissions Boundaries and IAM Self Service enabled.
 If you are not sure if this is enabled on your account, please reach out to a Combine Team member via <a href="mailto:service-request@sequoiainc.com">email</a>.
 - You must prefix all roles that do EKS-related work (node groups, pods, clusters) with <code>PROJECT_</code> as per the customer's high side requirement.
 Combine will not allow creation of roles that do not follow this format.
 - For VPC-only clusters: if the SG on the cluster does not include the cidr block of the node groups, the node groups will not be able to join the cluster.
 Does not apply to public clusters.